abbasali-io/cibus-issues/README.md

 ## initScan

 - cissue: #11 if user comes back to initScan, and there is a draft order, delete the draft order and create a new one @abbasali-io

+## orderRequests

+- cissue: #12 due to changing table, try and remove the table id from 'or' page parameter @abbasali-io